 - 5. On July 6, 2021, the Company approved a loss appropriation proposal by resolution at the shareholders' meeting, whereby to make up losses with NT\$51,155 legal reserve and NT\$59,305 special reserve. - 6.
-On June 14, 2022, the Company approved a loss appropriation proposal by resolution at the shareholders' meeting.

-The attached notes to parent company only financial statements are the integral part of the parent company only financial statements, please read together.
+On June 14, 2022, the Company approved a loss appropriation proposal The attached notes to parent company only financial statements are the integral part of the parent company only financial statements, please read together.